TennCare's Opioid Strategy

 News and Announcements

-To learn more about these changes, please review the Updates for TennCare Buprenorphine Prior Authorization Criteria Memo.
+To learn more about the changes for BESMART providers, please review the Updates to BESMART Buprenorphine Prior Authorization Process Memo.

 As the state’s Medicaid agency, Division of TennCare is an essential component of the states’ overall opioid strategy.
 In partnership with the contracted Managed Care Organizations, multiple state agencies and with the governor’s office, TennCare developed an opioid strategy with initiatives to combat the crisis which focus on primary, secondary, and tertiary prevention of opioid addiction.
 Primary prevention aims to limit opioid exposure for non-chronic opioid users to prevent the progression to chronic opioid use.
 Secondary prevention is the early detection and intervention to reduce the impact of opioid misuse in those already using opioids, and lastly tertiary prevention is addiction and recovery support for individuals with opioid dependence and misuse.